 Program Philosophy and Benefits

-Valley Behavioral Health System is dedicated to making each patient a priority as soon as he or she walks through our doors.
+Our behavioral health rehab center is dedicated to making each patient a priority as soon as he or she walks through our doors.
 It is our goal to be held at the highest level of accountability for meeting the needs of all of our patients.
-We want to ensure that everyone receives the excellent, life-changing treatment they deserve.
+We want to ensure that everyone receives the excellent, life-changing rehab they deserve.
 We promote self-awareness and personal growth by focusing treatment on the patient.
 All patients are treated by a multidisciplinary team of professionals who work under the direct supervision of board-certified psychiatrists.
 This team consists of therapists, psychiatrists, social workers, psychiatric nurses, Advanced Psychiatric Nurse Practitioners, educational specialists, recreational specialists, and other experienced mental health professionals.
 Our staff provides a full continuum of care dedicated to treating all aspects of your life.

 Treatment Options Offered at Valley Behavioral

-Upon arriving at our treatment center, the admissions process will begin with you or loved one completing a comprehensive assessment with one of our qualified assessment specialists.
+Upon arriving at our rehab center, the admissions process will begin with you or loved one completing a comprehensive assessment with one of our qualified assessment specialists.
 After all pertinent information has been gathered, the assessment specialist will consult with one of our leading psychiatrists in order to make a recommendation for the most appropriate level of care.
 Following that, our care managers will work with you to develop an individualized treatment plan designed to help guide you through the duration of your treatment.
-At Valley Behavioral, we use a variety of therapeutic techniques tailored to meet the needs in your treatment plan.
+At our mental health rehab center, we use a variety of therapeutic techniques tailored to meet the needs in your treatment plan.